 Mr. Tony Hanson ~ Trustee

-Tony Hanson was elected to the Pflugerville Board of Trustees in 2017 and will fulfill the current Place 2 term which expires in 2018.
+Tony Hanson was elected to the Pflugerville Board of Trustees in 2017.

 Mr. Hanson currently works for the Texas General Land Office, a state agency that helps fund public education through the Permanent School Fund, where he oversees the Ombudsman Office.
 The office provides independent, impartial, informal and confidential assistance to individuals to help resolve conflicts, concerns or questions in the workplace.
 His previous work at the General Land Office included leading the Financial Compliance area that oversaw the financial operations of 8 veterans nursing homes with approximately combined revenue of $88.4 million and expenditures of $77.7 million.

 Additionally, he has more than 20 years experience in auditing, as well as maintains certifications as a Certified Internal Auditor and Certified Information Systems Auditor.